Settlers, Rails & Trails

-Settlers, Rails & Trails Inc. is a community-run, non-profit museum located in Argyle, Manitoba.
+Settlers, Rails & Trails Inc. is a community-run, non-profit museum in Argyle, Manitoba.
 It exhibits local history, railway and agricultural artifacts and historical information, and it is also home to the Canadian Flag Collection.
-Argyle is governed by the Rural Municipality of Rockwood, and is located approximately 28 km northwest of Winnipeg, within the Manitoba Capital Region.
+Argyle is governed by the Rural Municipality of Rockwood, and is approximately 28 km northwest of Winnipeg, within the Manitoba Capital Region.

 History

 Began in 1991 as a school project under the name "Argyle Prairie Museum", the museum exhibited artifacts and local history in the basement of the Brant-Argyle School.
-The school is a provincial (Manitoba) historical site.
+The school is a provincial historical site.
 In 1993, the museum was expanded to include the Ekhart railway station, and soon afterward a general store and blacksmith building.
 The museum was open to the public in the summer months and during Argyle’s Homecoming 2000 celebrations.
 Due to ongoing maintenance and operational demands, the museum continued collecting artifacts, but reduced its exhibition space and tours.

 In February 2010, a group of motivated citizens from the Argyle area began exploring options for operating the museum as a community entity.
 In November 2010, the museum changed its name to Settlers, Rails & Trails while incorporating as a non-profit organization with the Manitoba Government.

 SR&T became a member of the Canadian Heritage Information Network in March 2014 and hosts virtual displays at the Canadian Virtual Museum website.